E : Sound and Vibration Terms, Definitions, Units, Measurements ...

 Exchange Rate (Q) is the increase in noise level that corresponds to a doubling of the noise level.

 Every time the sound energy doubles the measured dB level increases by 3 dB, i.e. the exchange rate Q = 3.
 For example if a machine produces 80 dBA then adding another identical machine increases the measured level to 83 dBA.
 So four identical machines, 4 times the sound energy, would measure 86 dBA, we are adding decibels not numbers.
-This is explained in detail with examples in our decibels page.
+This is explained in detail with examples in our sound level calculations article.

 Sound Exposure and Noise Dose follow the same rule - a doubling of the level results in a 3 dB increase.
 However they are also both time dependent.
 So if the exposure time is doubled the total sound exposure increases by 3dB.
-Similarly if the noise dose was 100%, then doubling the exposure time results in a total noise dose of 200%.
+Similarly if the noise dose was 100% of the acceptable daily maximum, then doubling the exposure time results in a total noise dose of 200%, twice the daily limit.

 Leq in the UK, Europe and many other places is also based on the exchange rate = 3, and the 8 hour working day level is known as the